hashicorp/terraform-provider-aws/website/docs/r/batch_compute_environment.html.markdown

 * `eks_cluster_arn` - (Required) The Amazon Resource Name (ARN) of the Amazon EKS cluster.
 * `kubernetes_namespace` - (Required) The namespace of the Amazon EKS cluster.
 AWS Batch manages pods in this namespace.

-## Attribute Reference
+## Attributes Reference

-This resource exports the following attributes in addition to the arguments above:
+In addition to all arguments above, the following attributes are exported:

 * `arn` - The Amazon Resource Name (ARN) of the compute environment.
 * `ecs_cluster_arn` - The Amazon Resource Name (ARN) of the underlying Amazon ECS cluster used by the compute environment.